learn-co-curriculum/html-css-assessment/README.md

 Build a Responsive Website
 ---

+## Congratulations!!!

+Congrats!
+You have completed all of the lessons for the HTML & CSS: Building Responsive Websites course.
+I know it was difficult, and I know you struggled but you made it through.
+Be proud of your accomplishment.
+Now it's time to show off what you know.

+Below is the final assessment.
+Completing the assessment, and showing it off to a Learn Instructor is the *last step* to graduation.
+In this assessment you'll be finishing your personal website and making sure to make it responsive to many device sizes.
+The goal is to test *everything* you learned while attending this course.
+Below are a few complexity requirements.
+These are the minimum you need to do to show you've learned everything.
+Please do more!
+Have fun, build something you are supremely proud of and want to show off.

+Once you complete the assessment, submit it on the right with a blog post explaining what you did and a video.
+You will receive a link to sign up for some one on one time with a learn instructor.
+The Instructor will ask you to walk through your code, and then do a bit live coding.
+Afterwards, you'll receive a final decision on if you passed or not.
+If you didn't pass, no worries!
+We'll give you some extra work to do to fill the gaps in your knowledge and then come on back for another assessment.

+We're looking forward to seeing what you build!

 ## Overview

 In this lesson you're going to build a fully responsive website using HTML and CSS.
 Your site will render equally well on mobile and desktop browsers, hiding functionality gracefully as the width of the viewport changes.